-God gave us many “gifts”.
-He created EVERYTHING, and when He was done, He pronounced it “good”.
-Which one, specifically, are you referring to?
-He created viruses and bacteria and insects and mice.
-Do you ever feel “put upon” by these “gifts” and throw them back in His face?
-Please understand the nature of a “gift”.
-It is NOT something that is crammed forcibly down the throat of the recipient.
-The GREATEST “gift” was salvation offered by the grace of Jesus.
-Do you feel we should pass LAWS to FORCE everyone to proclaim their acceptance of Him as saviour?
+According to Judeo-Christian religious teaching, God gave us many “gifts.”
+He created everything, and when he was done, he pronounced it “good.”
+He also created viruses and bacteria and insects and mice.
+Do you ever feel “put upon” by these “gifts” and use injections or inoculations or bug spray or mousetraps to reject them?
+Does that mean you are throwing these “gifts” back in God’s face?
+Please understand the nature of a “gift.”
+It is not something that is crammed forcibly down the throat of the recipient.

 Isaiah 49:15: “Can a woman forget her sucking child, that she should not have compassion on the son of her womb? yea, they may forget, yet will I not forget thee.”
 (KJV)

 This scripture isn’t even talking about fetal life.
-It is talking about the relationship of God to the Children of Israel, using the metaphor of born children, already sucking.
-The reference to “womb” is where he came from, not what he is.
+It is referring to the relationship of God to the Children of Israel, using the metaphor of born children, already sucking.
+The reference to “womb” is where he came from, not where he is or who he is now.
 Use of this scripture in relevance to abortion is very far from its actual context and, in any case, it would have been a perfect opportunity to condemn abortion, but no such condemnation or prohibition is here.

 Exodus 20:13: “Thou shalt not kill.”
 (KJV)

-In the same way, “murder” is carefully defined elsewhere in Exodus, Leviticus and Deuteronomy as to details regarding relationships and situations (but not methods) and including the specific penalty for each class of murder [for example, please cite which of the penalties applies to abortion].
+In the same way, “murder” is carefully defined elsewhere in Exodus, Leviticus and Deuteronomy as to details regarding relationships and situations (but not methods) and including the specific penalty for each class of murder.
+And none of those who claim a Biblical basis for claiming that abortion is murder are ever able to cite which of the penalties applies to abortion.